simplicitesoftware/docs/content/CTG_50_docs/CTG_40_ui/LSN_70_wcag/wcag.md

 - Icon buttons to access granted actions (user's filters, diagrams, module filtering, notifications...)
 - Undo/Redo buttons
 - Dropdown button with the current application scope
-- Dropdown button of User profile, current language, and zoom preference
+- Dropdown button of User profile, current language, and zoom preference (`rem` from 50% to 200%)
 - Shortcuts as plain buttons or in a dropdown menu

 ### Footer